There are many different aspects of a Shareholders’ Agreement. This is to explain what Tag Along and Drag Along rights are.

 These clauses balance each other out, if you decide to have, incorporate the other, as well.

-If you’re unsure about the legal advice that you or your business require, book a call with our legal team.
+If you’re unsure about the legal support that you or your business require, book a call with our legal team.
 We’ll talk you through your needs and answer the questions you may have.